Day-Count Conventions and Settlement Cycles

 You’re likely making convention errors if:

-The practical antidote: Build a simple spreadsheet with separate tabs for 30/360 and Actual/Actual calculations, and use the appropriate tab based on security type.
+The right answer: Build a simple spreadsheet with separate tabs for 30/360 and Actual/Actual calculations, and use the appropriate tab based on security type.

 Implementation Checklist (Tiered by ROI)